IMRO: a proximal quasi-Newton method for solving $l_1$-regularized least square problem: Related Work

 The alternating direction method (ADM) is also a technique that can be applied to $BPDN$, see \cite{Z:ADM, Z:fastADM} and references therein.
 It is suited for minimizing the summation of (separable) convex functions, say $f(x)+p(y)$, over a linear set of constraints.
 The augmented Lagrangian technique then solves for $x$ and $y$ alternately while fixing the other variable.
 The alternating linearization method (ALM) \cite{KG:ALM} also applies to minimizing composite functions.
 In \eqref{mincompfuna1}, we linearize $f$ at every iteration to build the quadratic approximation model; in ALM a similar model based on $p$ is also minimized at every iteration.
 Nesterov's accelerated technique has also been adopted, and the resulting algorithm is called FALM, for fast ALM.

 In order to incorporate more information about the function without trading off the efficiency of the algorithms, Newton/quasi-Newton proximal methods \cite{BeckerPNM,ProxNMcompfun} have attracted researchers quite recently.
-Most of previous extensions on quasi-Newton methods are suited either for nonsmooth problems \cite{LO:NSO,QNinML}, or for constrained problems with simple enough constraints \cite{QN4BC,Fried:QN4Cnst,QN4BC2}.
+Most of the previous extensions on quasi-Newton methods are suited either for nonsmooth problems \cite{LO:NSO,QNinML}, or for constrained problems with simple enough constraints \cite{QN4BC, QN4BC2, Fried:QN4Cnst}.
+The technique mostly related to ours is the quasi-Newton method of Becker and Fadili \cite{BeckerPNM} described in section \ref{sec:imro}.